orozcoig/datasciencecoursera/DataScienceArticles.md

 # Data Science
 1. [Data Science Specialization] (http://datasciencespecialization.github.io/) Content created by data science specialization community.
 Take a look at additional [curated pages] (http://datasciencespecialization.github.io/curated/) at the end of the list.
 2. [Let's Get Nerdy: Data Analytics for Business Leaders Explained] (https://www.linkedin.com/pulse/20140918162814-111366377-let-s-get-nerdy-data-analytics-for-business-leaders-explained) Alex Jones explains with deep detail what is data analytics.
+3. [The Free 'Big Data' Sources Everyone Should Know] (http://www.datasciencecentral.com/profiles/blogs/the-free-big-data-sources-everyone-should-know) There is a lot of data that also is free.
+4. [Data Visualization: A New Language for Storytelling] (http://www.oreilly.com/data/free/data-visualization-storytelling.csp?imm_mid=0cb747&cmp=em-data-na-na-newsltr_20150128) This a free Ebook [at the time of this mention] that describes different ways to use visualizations.

 # Data Mining
 1. [I400/590: Mining the Social Web] (http://www.emilio.ferrara.name/i400-590-mining-the-social-web/) - Learn to unleash the full power and potential of Social Web data for research and business application purposes by Emilio Ferrara.